SebastiaAgramunt/sebastiaagramunt.github.io/_tabs/series.md

 - <a href="../posts/python-virtual-environments-with-venv">Python virtual environments with venv</a>
 - <a href="../posts/python-virtual-environments-with-virtualenv">Python virtual environments with virtualenv</a>
 - <a href="../posts/python-virtual-environments-with-pipenv">Python virtual environments with pipenv</a>
+- <a href="../posts/python-virtual-environments-with-poetry">Python virtual environments with poetry </a>
 - <a href="../posts/python-virtual-environments-with-uv">Python virtual environments with uv </a>
 - <a href="../posts/python-project">Setup a python project</a>